HSRP Configuration on Cisco IOS

 HSRP Configuration Example on Cisco Routers

-In this section we will do an HSRP Cisco Configuration to understand the issue better.
-To do this we will use the below HSRP topology.
-At the end of this article, you will find the GNS3 configuration lab of this lesson.
+In this Cisco HSRP Configuration Example we will focus on How to Configure HSRP (Hot Standby Router Protocol) on Cisco Routers with GNS3.
+For our GNS3 HSRP Configuration Example, we will use the below HSRP topology.
+At the end of this HSRP lesson, you will find the GNS3 Configuration Lab File of this lesson.

 redundancy protocols HSRP example (Hot Standby Router Protocol) topology, protocols for redundancy